Chicago police, activists and businesses prepare for verdict in officer's trial in Laquan McDonald killing

 "While most protesters simply want their message heard in a peaceful manner, experience in other cities has shown that protests can be infiltrated by instigators who deliberately want to ignite a confrontation, violence and property destruction," the association said.
 "Instigators then leave, while others who may have come peacefully get caught up in the violence."

+"It is possible that individuals unassociated with the group will imbed themselves to exploit the group's emotions and/or to incite and/or conduct acts of violence."

+The bulletin urged businesses to use closed-circuit TV systems "in the event of criminal behavior" and to secure items such as chairs, tables and garbage containers that could be used to damage property.

 Deliberations could continue into the weekend when the city will host Sunday's Bank of America Chicago Marathon.
-The annual race brings nearly 2 million spectators and 40,000 runners to the streets of 29 neighborhoods.
+The annual race bring nearly 2 million spectators and 40,000 runners to streets across 29 neighborhoods.

 Related Content